 Internet Disorder Scale-Short Form (IDS9-SF)

-Psychometric properties: The IDS9-SF has been shown to exhibit adequate levels of validity as assessed by means of: (i) factorial validity, (ii) nomological validity, (iii) concurrent validity, and (iv) criterion validity.
-The IDS9-SF has also been shown to be reliable according to several indicators of reliability [all information about the validity of the scale can be found in the original study]
+The IDS9-SF is a brief unidimensional test that includes a total of nine items.
+In terms of psychometric properties, the IDS9-SF has been shown to exhibit adequate levels of validity as assessed by means of: (i) factorial validity, (ii) nomological validity, (iii) concurrent validity, and (iv) criterion validity.
+The IDS9-SF has also been shown to be reliable according to several indicators of internal consistency (all information about the validity of the scale can be found in the original study).

-If you wish to further develop and validate the IDS-15 in another language, please do get in touch with Dr. Halley M. Pontes by email: firstname.lastname@example.org.
+If you wish to further develop and validate the IDS9-SF in another language, please do get in touch with me via email or any of my social media accounts.